loganbek/streamline-tools/meetingNotes.md

+# Meeting Notes

-# 8/13/20
+## 8/13/20

 60 hrs/week max

 Things to focus on for sundays meeting:

 1) How to get code out of editor.
+Maybe in hidden attribute.
 Look into webservice call.

 2) Test out native file sys API.